Do-it-yourself Cheetah Mug–Easy Craft for Kids

 1. Gather supplies.

 I drew one cheetah spot on the mug to start her out.
 I explained that she could look at any of the clothing she was wearing to get ideas for shape, but they could be pretty random!
-She tried out a second one underneath mine, and I knew she was ready to go for it herself!
+She tried out a second one underneath mine, and it was clear she was ready to do it herself!

 3. Start with black spots